 The MBA for Healthcare Professionals (HCMBA) is the newest MBA program designed “by healthcare professionals for healthcare professionals.”
 The HCMBA represents a joint venture between Belmont University’s Jack C. Massey Graduate School of Business, Inman College of Health Sciences, and College of Pharmacy.

 Like Belmont’s other MBA degree programs, the HCMBA is academically challenging, while maintaining a high degree of professional and contemporary relevance.

 Graduate students in the HCMBA are admitted year-round but begin their studies as a cohort each August, with courses offered in a convenient weeknight format (generally two evenings a week: Monday – Thursday).
 The HCMBA is designed to be completed in exactly two years and, like all Massey programs, includes an 8-10 day international study-abroad experience that is built into the program near the end of the first year.

 Professional Experience.
-HCMBA students are required to have a minimum of four years of significant full-time work experience after the completion of their undergraduate degree.
+HCMBA students are required to have a minimum of two years of significant full-time work experience after the completion of their undergraduate degree.
 Furthermore, experience in the healthcare industry is highly-valued, given the importance of informed teamwork collaboration among student participants.
 One of the defining characteristics of the HCMBA can be found in the quality of peer students and what their combined professional experiences bring to the HCMBA classroom.

 Reputation.
 As a Massey School degree program, the HCMBA is accredited by AACSB International.
 Belmont University is one of only two private universities in the State of Tennessee to maintain AACSB accreditation, and a review of the faculty credentials for those teaching in this program will help validate why the Massey HCMBA is a cut above other MBA programs that stop at merely offering a “concentration in healthcare” as part of their MBA.